CyberSource/cybersource-plugins-commercetools/docs/ApplePay-Setup.md

 ### Enrolling in Apple Pay

-See [Enrolling in Apple Pay](https://docs.cybersource.com/content/dam/new-documentation/documentation/en/apple-pay/smartpay/rest/applepay-rest-smartpay.pdf) to register Apple Pay merchant id and generate CSR in Cybersource merchant center.
+See [Enrolling in Apple Pay](https://docs.cybersource.com/content/dam/new-documentation/documentation/en/apple-pay/smartpay/rest/applepay-rest-smartpay.pdf) to register Apple Pay merchant Id and generate CSR in Cybersource merchant center.

 ## Apple Pay Setup

 If you would like to implement Apple Pay, you will need to first create a merchant identifier, then enable Apple Pay and create a payment processing certificate.
-See [Configuring Your Environment](https://developer.apple.com/documentation/apple_pay_on_the_web/configuring_your_environment) to configure merchant id and certificates, register and verify your domain.
+See [Configuring Your Environment](https://developer.apple.com/documentation/apple_pay_on_the_web/configuring_your_environment) to configure merchant Id and certificates, register and verify your domain.

 See the [Apple Pay JS API](https://developer.apple.com/documentation/apple_pay_on_the_web/apple_pay_js_api) document from the Apple Pay developer center to setup Apple Pay on your browser.